SIB Swiss Institute of Bioinformatics

 The SIB Swiss Institute of Bioinformatics is a unique success story at the frontier of life and computer science.
 When the Institute was founded in 1998, bioinformatics was still in its infancy, both in Switzerland and abroad.
 Today SIB is an independent non-profit foundation, recognized as being of public utility, which provides world-class bioinformatics to the national and international life science community.
 It is also the largest national bioinformatics network in Europe.

-After 20 years of existence, the Institute today brings together about 70 research & service groups and 800 scientists all over Switzerland, active in the fields of genomics, proteomics, phylogeny, systems biology, structural biology, and personalized health.
+After more than 20 years of existence, the Institute brings together about 80 research & service groups and 800 scientists all over Switzerland, active in the fields of genomics, proteomics, phylogeny, systems biology, structural biology, and personalized health.